BookBurst/the-agentic-ai-protocol/README.md

-# The Agentic AI Protocol - Official Blueprints
+# Agentic AI Architectural Patterns - Official Blueprints

-Welcome, Architect.
+Welcome.

-This is the official repository for the book **"The Agentic AI Protocol"**.
+This is the official repository for the book **"Agentic AI Architectural Patterns"**.
 This archive contains the high-level "floor plans" (code and architectural schemas) required to build 24/7 autonomous digital workforces.

 ## 🛠 How to Use These Blueprints
 You are the Architect, not the typist.
 Follow these steps to deploy your agents: